 • Observes the conduct and performance of MAJCOM IG teams during all inspection types and provides feedback to IGs and SAF/IG on their effectiveness to improve and standardize processes across the Air Force Inspection System (AFIS)

-Independently conducts unit effectiveness, management, statutory and special interest item inspections for Air Force-level forward operating agencies (FOA) and direct reporting units (DRU)
+• Independently conducts unit effectiveness, management, statutory and special interest item inspections for Air Force-level forward operating agencies and direct reporting units

-• Prepares and publishes TIG Brief which communicates to the Air Force relevant information about the full spectrum of IG activities.
+• Prepares and publishes The Inspector General (TIG) brief which communicates to the Air Force relevant information about the full spectrum of IG activities

-• Maintains an appropriate staff to provide legal reviews/recommendations to the command team
+• Maintains an appropriate staff to provide legal reviews and recommendations to the command team

-• Processes UEI surveys for all Major Command Inspectors General
+• Processes UEI surveys for all MAJCOM IG

 • Provides A1 and A6 support for all AFIA personnel